andrykonchin/andrykonchin.github.io/_posts/2019-12-25-deadlock-in-rspec-en.markdown

 - `lib/rspec/core/bisect/fork_runner.rb` ([source](https://github.com/rspec/rspec-core/blob/v3.9.0/lib/rspec/core/bisect/fork_runner.rb)) и
 - `lib/rspec/core/bisect/utilities.rb` ([source](https://github.com/rspec/rspec-core/blob/v3.9.0/lib/rspec/core/bisect/utilities.rb))

+The `--bisect` command implementation has two main points of interest:
+- `lib/rspec/core/bisect/fork_runner.rb` and
+- `lib/rspec/core/bisect/utilities.rb`

+The `fork_runner.rb` file contains the code that creates a new child process and passes results back to the parent process, while `utilities.rb` provides some useful functions that are used throughout the bisecting process.

-Here is implemented runnings specs with _fork_ (class `ForkRunner`) and data exchange with a pipe (helper classs `Channel`).
+Here is how running specs with _fork_ (using class `ForkRunner`) and data exchange with a pipe (using the helper class `Channel`) is implemented:

-Specs running is implemented in the followong way:

 ```ruby
 def dispatch_run(run_descriptor)